bright-dela/airbnb-clone-project/README.md

 ### 6. Messaging System
 Users (hosts and guests) can communicate directly through the platform via a secure messaging system.
 This enhances transparency

+## API Security

+Securing the backend APIs is critical to protecting sensitive user data, ensuring safe financial transactions, and maintaining trust in the platform.
+The following measures will be implemented:

+### 1. Authentication
+Only verified users can access protected API endpoints.
+Authentication ensures that requests are tied to real user identities, preventing unauthorized access and safeguarding personal information like login details and booking history.

+### 2. Authorization
+Different user roles (e.g., guest, host, admin) will have controlled levels of access to resources.
+Authorization ensures that users can only perform actions they are permitted to—for example, a guest cannot edit another host’s property listing.

+### 3. Data Encryption (HTTPS & Sensitive Data)
+All data transmitted between the client and server will use HTTPS to prevent interception by malicious actors.
+Sensitive data like passwords and payment details will be encrypted and never stored in plain text, protecting users against leaks and fraud.

+### 4. Rate Limiting & Throttling
+To protect the APIs from abuse and denial-of-service (DoS) attacks, requests will be limited per user/IP within a set timeframe.
+This ensures stability, availability, and fair usage of resources.

+### 5. Input Validation & Sanitization
+All incoming requests will be validated to prevent injection attacks (e.g., SQL injection, XSS).
+This ensures that only clean and expected data is processed by the backend.

+### Why Security Matters
+- **User Data Protection**: Ensures sensitive information like emails, passwords, and personal details remain private.
+- **Payment Security**: Protects financial transactions from fraud and unauthorized access.
+- **Platform Trust**: Strong security builds user confidence, making the platform reliable and safe to use.
+- **System Stability**: Prevents attacks that could crash or slow down the system, ensuring availability for legitimate users.